-The slevels expand option can be used to specify the number of levels of recursion for a hierarchy in which the related entity type is the same as, or can be cast to, the source entity type.
-A slevels option with a value of 1 specifies a single expand with no recursion.
-The same expand options are applied at each level of the hierarchy.
+The levels expand option can be used to specify the number of levels of recursion for a hierarchy in which the related entity type is the same as, or can be cast to, the source entity type.
+A levels option with a value of 1 specifies a single expand with no recursion.
+All provided expand options except levels are applied at each level of the hierarchy.